fredimachado/ProductDetails/README.md

 Experiments with GraphQL, FastEndpoints and RulesEngine.

-### ProductDetails.Api
+## ProductDetails.Api

 This project is a GraphQL API that exposes an endpoint for querying product details.
 It is built using the [HotChocolate](https://hotchocolate.io/) library.

 It also exposes REST API endpoints for managing products.
+Swagger UI can be used to interact with the API.

-### Security
+## Security

-The REST API is secured using JWT tokens and Swagger UI can be used to interact with the API.
+The REST API is secured using JWT tokens.

 In local development environment, a token can be generated using the `user-jwt` tool: